The Commonplace

 0.18

 Only 24.4% of at-risk workers have viable transition pathways, where 'viable' is defined as sharing at least 3 skills and achieving at least 50% skill transfer.
-Skill Acquisition negative high percentage of at-risk workers with viable transition pathways (per defined thresholds)
+Skill Acquisition negative percentage of at-risk workers with viable transition pathways (per defined thresholds)

 24.4%